How to use BYDUREON

 If you want to change your dosing day, you can.
 When changing the dosing day, you can choose any day you want; however, the next dose must be injected at least 3 days after the previous dose.
 Do not inject 2 doses of BYDUREON less than 3 days apart.

-Example: How to change your dosing day from Friday to Sunday.
+For instance, if you wanted to change your dosing day from Friday to Sunday, you would:

 Once you’ve selected a dosing day that works for you, try to stay with it.
 It’s not a good idea to change your dosing day often.

 If you miss an injection of BYDUREON on your dosing day, give yourself an injection as soon as you can, unless your next dosing day is 1 or 2 days away.
-In that case, wait until your next regular dosing day.
-Then inject your next dose on your regular dosing day.
+In that case, wait until your next regular dosing day, and inject your dose on that day.
 Don’t inject 2 doses less than 3 days apart.

 It is important that you carefully follow all storage instructions for BYDUREON.

-- If needed, you can keep the BYDUREON single-dose tray out of the refrigerator at 68°F to 77°F (20°C to 25°C) for up to 4 weeks
+If needed, you can keep the BYDUREON single-dose tray and the single-dose pen out of the refrigerator at 68°F to 77°F (20°C to 25°C) for up to 4 weeks